speguero/powerpkg/README.md

 The sole purpose of `powerpkg` is to enable maintainability when managing application deployments on the Windows platform.
 This allows an administrator to consolidate an unsustainable collection of unique scripts into one PowerShell script.

-Modifying the script itself is not necessary, as it processes custom instructions, or `task entries`, in an accompanying JSON or CSV `package file`, leaving the original codebase of said script intact.
+Modifying the script itself is not necessary, as it processes custom instructions, or `task entries`, in an accompanying JSON and/or CSV `package file`, leaving the original codebase of said script intact.

 However, `powerpkg` was purposely designed to process one package file per directory.
-For this reason, a package file should only fulfill one specific purpose, such as performing an installation, and remain accompanied by a replicated variant of the script inside a separate directory, forming a `package`.
+For this reason, a package file should only fulfill one specific purpose, such as performing the installation of an application, and remain accompanied by a replicated variant of the script inside a separate directory, forming a `package`.

 *Still not convinced?* Consider the following questions below: